armijnhemel/binaryanalysis-ng-maintenance/database/README-NSRL.txt

 Importing the data
 ==================

-According to the documentation these CSV files ought to be UTF-8, but they are not and they need to be translated first.
+According to the documentation these CSV files ought to be UTF-8, but experience shows that they might not be.
+It is advised to translate them first.

 Then they need to be made searchable by putting them into a database.

-The script nsrlimporter.py takes care of both steps.
+The script nsrlimporter.py takes care of both steps (although translation can optionally be disabled).

 Requirements
 ------------